Gerard-Alonso/Determining-the-activity-of-zeolite-encapsulated-single-atom-catalysts-for-CO2-conversion/README.md

 # Citing this work
 Please, if you use any of the optimized CONTCAR files in this repository cite the original work where they were located:
 - *G. Alonso, E. López, F. Huarte, R. Sayós, H. Prats, P. Gamallo.
-Direct-CO2-dissociation-in-zeolite-encapsulated-single-atom-catalysts.
+Direct CO2 dissociation in zeolite-encapsulated single-atom catalysts.
 Manuscript under preparation*

 If you use any of the CONTCAR-Surface files (without gas) also cite:
 - *[H. Prats, G. Alonso, R. Sayós, P. Gamallo.
 Transition metal atoms encapsulated within microporous Silicalite-1 zeolite: A systematic computational study.
 Micropor.
 Mesopor.
 Mat., 308 (2020) 110462:1-8.](https://www.sciencedirect.com/science/article/abs/pii/S1387181120304649?via%3Dihub)*